canelhasmateus/foam/docs/user/publishing/publishing.md

 At a bare minimum, Foam repos should remain valid markdown, and should be publishable by any sufficiently complete markdown to html generation tools.

-Would be cool if Foam pages could be published.
+Would be cool if Foam pages could be TOPICS.
 Some ideas here.

 - [x] Easymode: Make your GitHub public
 - [x] Static site generator integration, publish from GH actions to GitHub pages / Netlify etc!!!